Manouchehri/smi2021/README.md

 The purpose of this repository is to merge and clean up several of the forks available.

+## Minimal requirement

+- Kernel version must be greater than or equal to 3.12

 ## Installing

 ### From you distro.